Celebration, Florida – December 22, 2013

 Celebration, Florida was our destination of choice today.
-It is the town that the Disney Company built in 1994.
+It is the town that the Disney Company began building in 1994.
 I can remember reading about the development of the planned community back then.

-When we arrived this morning we parked near the Post Office.
-That building has a really unique architectural style.
-Very near the Post Office was a little coffee shop.
-Of course we had to stop.
-The weather was nice enough to allow us to sit outside.
+When we arrived this morning, we parked near the Post Office.
+That building has a unique architectural style.
+Very near the Post Office was a little coffee shop, the Sweet Escape Bakery.
+Of course, we had to stop.
+The weather was beautiful enough to allow us to sit outside.
 That way we could watch the world go by as we drank our coffee.

-The architectural style of the entire town is one reminiscent of the 1950’s.
+The architectural style of the entire town is reminiscent of small-town America in the 1950s.
 It is laid out in a very pedestrian-friendly manner.
 Most of the houses have white picket fences or some such.
 To me, it is a very soothing environment.
-The business area on Market Street has a similar 50’s feel.
+The business area on Market Street has a similar 50s feel.

 When we had driven into town, we had seen signs for a farmers’ market.
-From the lake business district we could see the market.
-We walked the couple of blocks to that location.
-It was a mix of locals selling fruit, vegetables, arts and crafts, and homemade food stuffs.
+From the lake business district, we could see the market.
+We walked a couple of blocks to that location.
+It was a mix of locals selling fruit, vegetables, arts and crafts, and homemade foodstuffs.
 We bought some unique glass drink coasters at one booth directly from the artist.

 One stand was selling homemade tortilla chips, guacamole, and salsa.
 We stopped for a taste test.
 They were amazing.
 The vendors were Hispanic.
 Hillary and Tyler took the opportunity to speak to them in Spanish.
 I joined in with Leslie.
 They seemed amazed that we could speak Spanish.
 From our accents, they could immediately tell we learned to speak in Spain.
 We had a good time with them.